GenesisFR/DS1TroubleshootingGuide/README.md

 - Disable any kind of frame limiter.
 - Disable any kind of vertical synchronization (including in dgVoodoo2) and FreeSync/G-Sync.
 - This was also caused by the NVIDIA drivers for Cyberpunk (460.79).
 The problem was fixed in 466.11 (and again in 497.29).
 If it's still not fixed for you for some reason, use older or newer drivers.
 You may find them using this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) or this [one](https://www.nvidia.in/drivers/beta).

+## Textures are not loading

+This is caused by using the HD textures mod with DSMod/DSLOAMod, therefore making most of the world transparent.
+DSMod/DSLOAMod don't support anything above a resolution of 256 so you have remove the mod.

 ## UI/cursor flickering